JWBurgers/deciphering-bitcoin/References.md

 NatWest Group.
 2025.
 Messrs Drummond.
 Website.
 Available at [https://www.natwestgroup.com/heritage/companies/messrs-drummond.html](https://www.natwestgroup.com/heritage/companies/messrs-drummond.html).

 Nelli, Humbert.
 The earliest insurance contract: A new discovery. *The Journal of Risk and Insurance*, 39, 215-220.

+Nightingale, Pamela. \[1985\] 2007.
+The evolution of weight-standards and the creation of new monetary and commercial links in northern Europe from the tenth century to the twelfth century.
+In *Trade, Money, and Power in Medieval England*, ed.
+P. Nightingale, 192-210.

 Nilson Report.
 2023.